FAQ

 Is it necessary to purchase a memorial even if the person is cremated?

 As cremation is becoming more common, cemeteries are increasingly adding space to their cremation sections.
 In many cases, cremated remains are interred in the ground similar to a traditional burial.
 The placement of a marker is done the same way as a traditional burial.
-A marker is often necessary when choosing one of these plots.
+A marker is often permitted on cremation plots.